Paloma Fernández

 Paloma Fernández Pérez (born Barcelona, 1964), is Catedrática/Professor of economic and business history at the University of Barcelona.
-Licenciada en Geografia e Historia (University of Barcelona, 1987), Master of Arts in History (University of California at Berkeley, 1989), and Ph.D. in History (University of California at Berkeley, 1994).
+Licenciada en Geografia e Historia (University of Barcelona, 1987), Master of Arts in History (University of California at Berkeley, 1989), and PhD in history (University of California at Berkeley, 1994).

 Dissertations

 Her bachelor's dissertation under the supervision of Carlos Martínez-Shaw dealt with the history of economic press in Spain in the 18th century.
-Her Ph.D. dissertation Family and Marriage Around Colonial Trade in Eighteenth-Century Cádiz, under the supervision of Richard Herr, was published in Spanish as El rostro familiar de la metrópoli.
+Her PhD dissertation Family and Marriage Around Colonial Trade in Eighteenth-Century Cádiz, under the supervision of Richard Herr, was published in Spanish as El rostro familiar de la metrópoli.
 Redes de parentesco y lazos mercantiles en Cádiz 1700-1812 (Madrid: Siglo XXI de España Editores, 1997).

 Awards etc.

-She has received several fellowships and awards from Spanish, U.S. and British institutions: La Caixa/Indiana Fellowship to study a M.A. in the U.S. (1988), Fulbright Fellowship to study a Ph.D. in History in the U.S. (1989), P.E.O.
+She has received several fellowships and awards from Spanish, U.S. and British institutions: La Caixa/Indiana Fellowship to study a M.A. in the U.S. (1988), Fulbright Fellowship to study a PhD in history in the U.S. (1989), P.E.O.
 Fellowship Award (1989), Mellon Write-Up Dissertation Grant from U.C.
 Berkeley (1990), Travel grants from U.I.M.P. in 1987, Catalan government travel grants in 1989, Instituto de la Empresa Familiar Travel Grant in 1996, Fundación Banco Bilbao Vizcaya Argentaria Grant for Research in Economics and Business Studies (2003), and several public competitive research projects from the Spanish Ministerio de Educación y Ciencia y Ministerio de Ciencia e Innovación (2005 and 2008), and from Fundación BBVA.
 She is coordinator at the University of Barcelona of a Marie Sklodowska Curie RISE (Research and Innovation Staff Exchange) Action of the European Union led by University of Southern Denmark (2019-2023).
 The University of Lancaster and the University of York in the UK, as well as the University of Los Andes in Colombia, have nominated her Honorary Visiting Fellow for cooperation in research and teaching initiatives.
 Since 2019 the University of Kyoto/Asian Platform for Global Sustainability and Transcultural Studies has nominated her Project Professor.
 She has been member of the council board of the journal Investigaciones de Historia Económica, coeditor of the journal Business History, and cofounder and coeditor in chief of the Journal of Evolutionary Studies in Business.
-She has founded and coordinates the virtual Network of Interdisciplinary Research in Family Firms, has received two awards of the ICREA agency of the Catalan government for her excellence in research (2008-2013 and 2013-2018), an award of the Spanish Association of Economic History for the best (coedited) book in Spanish and Latin American economic history (2018), and an award of the Instituto Argentino de la Empresa Familiar for the best research book on family businesses (2016).
+She has founded and coordinates the virtual Network of Interdisciplinary Research in Family Firms, has received two awards of the ICREA agency of the Catalan government for her excellence in research (2008-2013 and 2013–2018), an award of the Spanish Association of Economic History for the best (coedited) book in Spanish and Latin American economic history (2018), and an award of the Instituto Argentino de la Empresa Familiar for the best research book on family businesses (2016).